MillerlandyConsult/laravel-gettext/README.md

-This is only an small modification to be able to use on Laravel 9.
+This is only an small modification to be able to use on Laravel's versions higher than 9.
-The rest of the code is not mine all the credit to zerospam
+The current Laravel accepted version is Laravel 12.0 The rest of the code is not mine all the credit to zerospam
 # Laravel Gettext